 “I want to talk to someone who won’t tell the College that it happened to me.”

-At ENC, specifically designated Confidential Employees will not report information that identifies the victim of an alleged sexual misconduct, however, they are required to report non-identifying aggregate data to the Title IX Coordinator.
-Aggregate data includes general information about the incident(s) of sexual misconduct such as the nature, date, time, and general location of the incident(s).
-The purpose of this report is to identify patterns or systemic problems related to sexual violence at ENC.
+At ENC, specifically designated Private Employees will not report information that identifies the complainant, however, they are required to report non-identifying aggregate data to the Title IX Coordinator.
+Aggregate data includes general information about the incident(s) Title IX Harassment or Gender-based Discrimination such as the nature, date, time, and general location of the incident(s).
+The purpose of this report is to identify patterns or systemic problems related to gender-based harassment or discrimination at ENC.

 NOTE: When required by law or by court order, or when required to avert a serious threat of danger to a person or property, any of the above employees may reveal otherwise confidential information, including the identities of reporter and victims of alleged sexual misconduct.

 Massachusetts state law specifically requires certain individuals to report incidents to law enforcement or to the appropriate state official when the victim of alleged abuse or neglect is under the age of 18, disabled, or over the age of 60.

 Brad Thorne (Brickley Center Counselor) 617-745-3894

 Stephanie Flaherty (Social Work Dept.) 617-745-3565

 Obligation to Report

 With the exception of the previously mentioned Private and Confidential employee groups, all other Eastern Nazarene College employees (faculty and staff) are required to report all alleged violations of this Title IX and Gender-based Discrimination Policy to the Title IX Coordinator.
 Additionally, students who are employed by the College as Resident Assistants, Graduate Assistants, Teaching Assistants or whose duties include the supervision or teaching of other students, are required to report alleged violations.